 According to a Harvard Business School study, every one-star increase in Yelp rating translates to a 5-9% revenue increase.
 As a business owner, it is your job to enhance your reputation, even when that means personal restraint.

 Abide by these five key steps to handling negative reviews for your plumbing business.

 Use professional language that customers would expect in a business setting.
 Agitated clients may attempt to engage in a shouting match, and some may even coerce vulgarity or personal attacks.
 Remember that if you reduce yourself to their discourse, they win the argument, and your company loses.

 2) Attempt to Resolve

 Inquire about the contact information of the customer to resolve the dispute via telephone or other communication.
-Your reputation can’t be harmed with a private conversation, especially if you can fix it before they go public.
+Your reputation can’t be harmed with a private conversation, especially if you can fix it before they make their statements public.
 Future clients will never know the conversation occurred.

 3) Explain Yourself

 Don’t make excuses for poor performance, but explain what happened from your perspective respectfully.
-Sometimes customers are looking for simple acknowledgment rather than harming your business.
+Sometimes, customers are looking for simple acknowledgment more than having a goal of harming your business.
 However, be careful not to come across as guilty if you didn’t do anything wrong.